The Transfiguration of the Lord

 And while they are recovering from this, Jesus continues by saying that not only will he himself suffer but, if they want to be his disciples, they will have to be ready to walk the same road:

-Those who wish to follow me must deny themselves, take up their cross and follow me.
+If any wish to come after me, let them deny themselves and take up their cross and follow me.
+(Mark 8:34)

-There before them Jesus is suddenly transformed, dazzlingly bright.
+There before them, Jesus is suddenly transformed and is dazzlingly bright.
 They can hardly look on him.
 Suddenly there appear with him Moses and Elijah.
 They represent the whole Jewish tradition of the Law and the Prophets.
 They are seen talking with Jesus.
 The message is clear.
 They fully endorse what Jesus is doing and saying and the future he has foretold about himself.

 Peter becomes utterly confused.
 He suggests the building of three shelters – one each for Jesus, Moses and Elijah.
 As Mark comments: